-Child maltreatment - Physical abuse, sexual abuse, mental injury or neglect of a child, as defined in Minn.
+Child maltreatment - Physical or sexual abuse, mental injury, or neglect of a child as defined in Minn.
 Stat.
-626.556, Maltreatment of Minors Act.
+260E, Maltreatment of Minors Act.

 Controlled substance - Refers to any of the following substances or their derivatives: Opium, cocaine, heroin, phencyclidine, methamphetamine, amphetamine, tetrahydrocannabinol (THC/marijuana).
 See Minn.
 Stat.
 152.02 for full list of controlled substances.